judell/TextQuoteAndPosition/README.md

 This repo packages those modules for standalone use in the browser.
 They are exported as `anchoring.TextQuoteAnchor` and `anchoring.TextPositionSelector`.

+It also exports https://www.npmjs.com/package/wrap-range-text, as `anchoring.WrapRangeText`, which is needed to wrap highlights around annotation targets.

 ## Requirements

 yarn